What is a Brain Aneurysm?

 There are two types of aneurysms that can occur in the brain:

-- Fusiform Aneurysm: A less common type of aneurysm that looks like a widening of the entire arterial wall in the area of weakness.
+- Fusiform Aneurysm: A less common type of aneurysm, a fusiform aneurysm looks like a widening of the entire arterial wall in the area of weakness.

 Brain Aneurysm Facts

-- An estimated 6 million people in the United States have an unruptured brain aneurysm (1 out of 50 people).
+- An estimated 6 million people in the United States have an unruptured brain aneurysm — one in 50 people.

-- Approximately 10–15 percent of patients diagnosed with a brain aneurysm will have more than one aneurysm.
+- About 10–15% of patients diagnosed with a brain aneurysm will have more than one aneurysm.

-- Brain aneurysms occur most commonly in adults aged 35 to 60 but can also occur in children.
+- Brain aneurysms occur most commonly in adults aged 35–60 but also can occur in children.
 Most aneurysms develop after age 40 and have no symptoms.

 - Early and accurate diagnosis and treatment are critical to assuring good patient outcomes and survival.